 This calculation tells us what DOF parameter is required to achieve and maintain a stated tolerance with reasonable probability.
 Since the waveform is random, we can never achieve a full 100%, but some cases get very close.

 This calculation can be reversed, and we can also compute the dB levels given a probability value.
 This is typically expressed as a 90%, 99%, or 99.9% confidence interval.
 The 90% confidence interval gives the range of dB values which cover the central 90% of the probability curve.
 In other words, there is a 5% probability of being less than the lower bound, and a 5% probability of being greater than the upper bound, and a 90% probability of being within the stated bounds.
 These confidence intervals can be tabulated and plotted as a function of DOF.

 The above calculations, with DOF equal to 2 times the number of frames, assume independent frames of data.
 When overlapping frames and window functions are used, the frames are no longer independent, and the effective DOF of the average will not be simply a multiple of the number of frames.
 The effective DOF can be estimated numerically by simulating data with the specified overlap and window function applied, computing the statistics of the resulting PDF, and comparing those statistics to a Chi-squared distribution with a known DOF.

 As a rule of thumb, for 50% overlap, and with a window function, you still achieve a DOF of nearly 2 times the number of frames averaged together.
 For 75% overlap you achieve a DOF of about 1 times the number of frames.
-The practical result of this is, for a given time interval, you can double the effective DOF by using 50% overlap.
+The practical result is that for a given time interval you can double the effective DOF by using 50% overlap.